wamp-proto/wamp-proto/spec/README.md

 ## Session Management

-### Hello and Goodbye
+### Session Establishment

-When a WAMP session starts, the peers introduce themselves to each other by sending a `HELLO` message:
+After the underlying transport has been opened, a WAMP session is established by the peers introduce themselves to each other by sending a `HELLO` message:

     [HELLO, Session|id, Details|dict]